catamphetamine/libphonenumber-js/METADATA.md

 ### `formats`

 Describes all possible phone number formats for this country.
+May be missing if phone numbers aren't formatted for this country (there're many such countries, usually small islands).

 #### `pattern`